A1ex3/saturndb/README.md

 ## Features

 - Easy to use: SaturnDB provides a simple and intuitive interface for creating, reading, updating, and deleting data in the file-based database.
-- Cross-platform compatibility: SaturnDB is designed to work seamlessly on multiple platforms, including macOS, and Linux.
+- Cross-platform compatibility: SaturnDB is designed to work seamlessly on multiple platforms, including macOS, linux and windows.
 - Efficient data storage: The file-based nature of SaturnDB ensures efficient storage and retrieval of data, making it suitable for small to medium-sized databases.

 ## Getting Started